Skip to main content

 Fill in Loan Purpose

 Enter the loan amount requested and the requested term in months.
-The term must be between 1 and 360 months.
+The amount and term must fall within the product’s configured limits, which the platform enforces.
+A mortgage product can run up to 480 months; most products cap lower.
 Describe the purpose in free text and tag it with a purpose category, which the adjudication queue uses for filtering.
 Pick the preferred repayment method (standing order, payroll deduction, or direct debit); standing order is the default.

 9